DigitalQuinn/InfosecCompilation/(A) Reconnaissance/README.md

 DNS information may include a variety of details, including registered name servers as well as records that outline addressing for a target’s subdomains, mail servers, and other hosts.
 Threat actors can query nameservers for a target organization directly, or search through centralized repositories of logged DNS query responses (known as passive DNS).
 Adversaries may also seek and target DNS misconfigurations/leaks that reveal information about internal networks.

 ### Passive WHOIS

-WHOIS data is stored by regional Internet registries (RIR) responsible for allocating and assigning Internet resources such as domain names.
-Anyone can query WHOIS servers for information about a registered domain, such as assigned IP blocks, contact information, and DNS nameservers.
-Adversaries may search WHOIS data to gather actionable information.
-Threat actors can use online resources or command-line utilities to pillage through WHOIS data for information about potential victims.
+WHOIS data is stored by Regional Internet Registries (RIR) responsible for allocating and assigning Internet resources such as domain names

+* Query WHOIS servers for information about a registered domain, such as assigned IP blocks, contact information, and DNS nameservers
+* Use online resources or CLI utilities to pillage through WHOIS data for information about potential victims

 ### Passive Digital Certificates
-Digital certificates used for encrypted web traffic contain information about the registered organization such as name and location

-Adversaries may search digital certificate data to gather actionable information
+Search for digital certificate data to gather actionable information
 * Digital certificate data may also be available from artifacts signed by the organization (ex: certificates used from encrypted web traffic are served with content).

 ## Tools